RedHatTraining/AD221-apps/intro-demo/apps/health-front/README.md

-# Wind Turbines Dashboard
+# Covid Data Dashboard

-This is a simple React frontend app to show wind turbines data.
+This is a simple React frontend app to show covid data by countries.

-Because students might not have Node.js installed, we need to provide them with the _built_ web application.

-Run `npm run build` before pushing changes.
-This will generate the `dist` folder.
-This folder is included in the repository.

-Students can therefore serve the application by just running `python scripts/serve-frontend.py`.

 ## Development scripts
 ```sh